mlnrt/incident-response-and-forensic/README.md

 ## Manual trigger
 1. Copy the provided __guard-duty-event.json__ file
 2. Replace the instance ID __i-0011222aa333333b4__ by one of the NginxWebApp instance ID
-3. Open the __<your project name>_sec-ir-0-parseEventAndStartForensic__ Lambda function
+3. Open the __[your project name]_sec-ir-0-parseEventAndStartForensic__ Lambda function
 4. create a test with the JSON content and run it
 # Disclaimer
-The code provided in the Lambda functions performing the incident response and forensic analysis is written for AWS Ubuntu Server 18.04 LTS.
+The code provided in the Lambda functions performing the incident response and forensic analysis is written for Ubuntu Server 18.04 LTS.
 If you choose a different Linux distribution, you will have to update at the minimum:
 * the code in the NginxWebApp-template.yaml file, used to deploy and configure Nginx on the EC2 instance after launch
 * the code in the captureMemoryDumpForForensic.py Lambda function to install LiME on the instance and perform the memory dump
 * the code in the createForensicInstance.py to create the forensic instance in the Quarantine VPC and install all the tools (e.g. sleuthkit, vloatility...) to perform forensic analysis